Model-Free, Regret-Optimal Best Policy Identification in Online CMDPs: Experiments

 In our second experiment, which is a grid-world environment (refer to Appendix \ref{sec:app-grid} for details), we compared Triple-Q with PRI, and the results are shown in Figure \ref{fig;grid-result}.
-This problem has multiple optimal policies.
-Therefore, we used the extended PRI wth multi-solution-pruning.
-PRI consists of $200,000$ episodes for the initial phase, followed by $200,000$ episodes for each multi-solution pruning phase.
+PRI consists of $200,000$ episodes for the initial Triple-Q phase, followed by $200,000$ episodes for each comparing pruning phase(Algorithm 3).
+Note that in order to achieve a better performance, we add an early stop for each policy comparison, that is, we terminate the comparison if the constraint violation or the regret with the reduced action space becomes too large.
 Both policy refinement and policy identification phases include $5,000,000$ episodes each.
 For reference, we ran Triple-Q for the same number of episodes.
-The outcomes concerning regret and constraint violation are visualized in Figure \ref{fig:2r} and \ref{fig:2c}.
-We can observe that Triple-Q has a regret of $3.19 \times 10^6$ and a constraint violation of $-5.26 \times 10^5$, whereas PRI achieves $1.54 \times 10^5$ regret and $2.98 \times 10^3$ constraint violation, indicating substantially lower regret with PRI.
+The results on regret and constraint violation are shown in Figure \ref{fig:2r} and \ref{fig:2c}.
+We can observe that Triple-Q has a regret of $3.19 \times 10^6$ and a constraint violation of $-5.27 \times 10^5$, whereas PRI achieves $1.69 \times 10^5$ regret and $-6.51 \times 10^3$ constraint violation, indicating substantially lower regret with PRI.
+For learned policy, the cumulative reward is $5.000$ and the cumulative cost is $0.499$, so the policy satisfies the requirement of cost being $\leq 0.5$.
+The learned policy takes one stochastic decision and can be found in Appendix \ref{sec:app-grid}.

-During the experiment, we observed that policy pruning is much more efficient than the theoretical worst case.
-For this specific environment, the optimal policy should have $6\times 5\times 5 + 1= 155$ nonzero $\pi^*_h(a|x)$'s.
-After the first phase (Triple-Q), we have around $200$ (step, state, action) triples (by averaging over different trials with different random seeds) associated with stochastic decisions to check and prune.
-Except for the two ``necessary'' decisions, which are stochastic decisions in the optimal policy, for all trials, the algorithm only checked two candidate triples and eliminated the rest of the candidate triples in the process.